srutinadar26/Harvestify/README.md

 ## 🌍 Vision

-To build a scalable, intelligent agricultural ecosystem that empowers farmers with **data, technology, and confidence** to make smarter decisions and improve productivity.
+To build a scalable digital agriculture ecosystem where **every farmer has access to intelligence, not just information**.

+Harvestify aims to transform farming into a **data-driven, predictable, and profitable practice** — especially for those in low-connectivity and resource-constrained environments.

 ---

+## 🔮 Future Scope

+* IoT-based soil monitoring integration
+* Satellite imagery for crop analysis
+* Advanced AI advisory system
+* Hyper-local language expansion
+* Mobile app deployment

+---

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to fork the repository, open issues, or submit pull requests to improve Harvestify.

+---

 ## 💬 Final Note

-> *“When farmers grow better, India grows better.”* 🌾🇮🇳
+> *“When farmers grow smarter, the nation grows stronger.”* 🌾🇮🇳

 ---